chrhauris/tagtomarkdown/README.md

 ### Tags supported by the preprocessor

-Please note that the source installation contains a directory, `test_data`, showing test and example use of the tool.
+Please note that the source installation contains a directory, `sample`, showing test and example use of the tool.
 There is a `README.txt` file there explaining the files.
 It might be quicker to get the idea by looking at the example than by reading the below, you might consider the below as a reference manual.